ashokkrish/CougarStats/README.md

 - Calculate the descriptive statistics (ex. mean, median, mode, quartiles, IQR, standard deviation, check for potential outliers etc.)
 - Construct a Boxplot, Histogram, Stem and Leaf plot, and Scatterplot
 - Calculate the marginal, joint, union, and conditional probabilities for a contingency table
-- Calculate exact and cumulative probabilities for Binomial and Poisson distributions
+- Calculate exact and cumulative probabilities for Binomial, Poisson and Hypergeometric distributions
 - Calculate cumulative probability for Normal distribution
 - Sample size estimation
 - Confidence interval and Hypothesis test for